Is the Reach of Your Men’s Ministry Wide and Deep?

 To reach men on the deep side, you need activities that meet their spiritual needs more deliberately.
 These activities probably have a connection from week to week; they require preparation; they’ll go deeper into Biblical concepts; they will offer accountability and transparency; and their focus will be on more mature Christians.
 Typical activities might include small groups, Bible Studies, leadership training, service projects, or spiritual retreats.

-As you plan, make sure you are offering a range of activities that will interest men all across the continuum.
+As you make ministry plans, make sure you are offering a range of activities that will interest men all across the continuum.
 You’ll need different types of activities to reach the different types of men in your church.

 Your Leadership Team and the Continuum

 One man has wandered in off the street.
 He is not sure why he is there, but he seems a little down and said that he is looking for answers.
 He wants to know what this Christianity thing is all about.
 The second man has been involved in the church for a while.
-Due to personal circumstances in his work and marriage, he really wants to take his relationship with Christ to the next step.
+Due to personal circumstances in his work and marriage, he really wants to take the next step in his relationship with Christ.
 He wants someone to talk with him about how to study the Bible and pray.

 Quick!
 You have to choose only one.
 Which man would you rather go talk to?